ing-bank/lion/docs/components/interaction/button/overview.md

 # Interaction >> Button >> Overview ||10

-`lion-button` provides a button component that is easily stylable and accessible.
+A button web component that is easily stylable and accessible.

 ```js script
 import { html } from '@lion/core';